We have seen Beacon Rock a number of times across the Colombia River from Oregon,…

-Eventually, the switchback end (for a bit) and there is about 1/2 a mile of straight steady climb.
-Then there are some more switchback.
-In place the trail has been eroded by the elements and the foot traffic of visitors.
-Luckily, these missing bits of trail have been replaced by wooden boardwalks.
+Eventually, the switchback end (for a bit) and there is about 1/2 a mile of a straight steady climb.
+Then there is some more switchback.
+In places, the trail has been eroded by the elements and the foot traffic of visitors.
+Luckily, these missing bits of the trail have been replaced by wooden boardwalks.
 The final climb to the top of the ridge does involve some stairs, but there are not too many to negotiate.

-At the top things flatten off and there are some convenient rocks and juniper trees to rest upon and catch you breath.
+At the top things flatten off and there are some convenient rocks and juniper trees to rest upon and catch you breathe.

-As you crest the summit and come down the other side of the trail you come across one of the famous features of the Park, Monkey Face, so called because of it resemblance to a monkey’s head.
+As you crest the summit and come down the other side of the trail you come across one of the famous features of the Park, Monkey Face, so-called because of its resemblance to a monkey’s head.
 This tall rock spire is particularly popular with the more skilled climbers looking for a real challenge!

-This 2 1/2 mile trail is the most popular in the whole park due to it’s easy accessibility and overall flatness.
-It especially favored by families.
-Consequently it gets very busy, especially at weekends during the summer.
+This 2 1/2 mile trail is the most popular in the whole park due to its easy accessibility and overall flatness.
+It especially favoured by families.
+Consequently, it gets very busy, especially at weekends during the summer.
 Fortunately, most people don’t venture for more than the first mile, so you can still experience relative quietness for most of the trail.